UgoIkem/UgoIkem/README.md

 - 📊 Experienced in analysing operational, financial, and customer data using **SQL, Power BI, Tableau, Python, and Excel**
 - 📈 Build interactive dashboards, KPI reporting solutions, and analytical models that turn complex data into clear business insights
 - 🔍 Interested in identifying trends, investigating anomalies, understanding business performance, and translating analysis into actionable recommendations
-- 🧠 Experienced across the analytics workflow, from **data preparation and modelling to analysis, visualization, and insight communication**

 ---